soumyadip1997/qepsilon/README.md

 --decoy-location - Location of the CASP Folders

+**LDDT**

+Since for LDDT we are using the same targets as DeepUMQA(https://academic.oup.com/bioinformatics/article/38/7/1895/6520805)

 # Alternative: Downloading the preprocessed data and using the already prepared Train-Val-Test File